He's my guy: MI's fiancée gushes as she recounts how they started dating

 - Popular Nigerian rapper MI got Nigerians gushing over his love life after he announced his engagement to his girlfriend Eniola

-- The rapper gave details of how he got to meet his woman, how their relationship bloomed till they decided to spend the rest fo their lives together
+- The rapper gave details of how he got to meet his woman, how their relationship bloomed till they decided to spend the rest of their lives together

-- Eniola has also taken to her Instagarm page to reveal how lo e found her when she was not searching
+- Eniola has also taken to her Instagram page to reveal how love found her when she was not searching

 Popular veteran rapper, Jude Abaga, aka MI Abaga announced his engagement to his girlfriend, Eniola, with a beautiful video.